 As I sit on my cushion and the ayahuasca begins to move throughout my body it comes in many ways.
 It is incredibly uncomfortable.
 I am crying, burping, farting, and I want to smile.
 I create a space for each of these things, witness them without indulging them and watch as they pass.
 I sense that I am becoming more intimately in tune with my subconscious mind and in some way this feels wrong.
 I am not usually awake to this.
 The urge to throw up strikes me as an attempt to correct this, to get it out of my system.
 I allow this urge to surface, feel it in my throat and my stomach, but do not indulge it.
 It too passes.
 Intense visualizations come to me, but I do not indulge these either.
 They are there and they are fine, but without my desire to get lost in my senses they too fall away.
 A strong urge to sleep accompanied by deep yawns follows.
 I notice this and it too passes.
 I will not sleep through this.
 Perhaps this too is my bodies attempt to disconnect my conscious awareness from my subconscious mind.

 I feel someone come up behind me and wrap their arm around my neck and begin to choke me.
-This too is ok, and once it is accepted it passes.
+I know that they are trying to kill me.
+I feel my neck squeezed, my throat forced shut.
+This too is ok, and once it is accepted, it passes.